de-mo/rust_ev_verifier_lib/README.md

 ###  Structure of the project

-The project contains the following crates:
+The library contains the following modules:

-- crypto_rimitives: The implementation of necessary methods, incl. a wrapper to opennssl
-- rust_verifier_lib (in directory ./lib): The implementation of the functionalities and verifications
 - data_structures: The implementation of the data used for the verifier.
 The data can be read from the files using serde
 - file_structure: The structure of the files and directory.
 - verification: The implementation of each verification.
-  - The handling of xml files is at the beginning.
-- rust_verifier_console (in directory ./console): The implementation of a console application to execute the verification
-- rust_verifier_gui (in directory ./gui): The implementation of a gui application with the framework [Tauri](https://tauri.app/) to execute the verification
+- application_runner: The runner that can be used by another gui or application

 ###  Difference to the Swiss Post implementation